akerbos/dh-tools/README.md

  * `members`, `temps`, `leader` and `gear` contain filenames of character resp. item files without the file endings.
  * Player characters should appear in `member`; `temps` is for important NPCs.
-   The presentation is no different, but temps go last.
+   The presentation is not different, but temps go last.

 ### Item Card

-Files of the form `name.gear` are translated into chapter sheets;
+Files of the form `name.gear` are translated into item cards that players and GMs can use to keep track of the cool property of the most precious gear.
-they are meant to summarize the most important information (for the GM) about the whole chapter in compact form.
 See
   [`examples/testG.gear`](https://github.com/akerbos/dh-tools/blob/master/examples/testG.gear)
 for a complete example.